Indiscreet (1958 film): Plot

 When Anna tells Alfred and Margaret that she does not want to spend five months without Philip and plans to leave her play and fly to New York to surprise him, Alfred reluctantly discloses Philip's plan to surprise Anna on her birthday and spend a few extra days with her.
 Margaret then reveals that she has learned that Philip is unmarried by peeking at a Scotland Yard security report on Alfred's desk.
 Anna is furious upon learning this, but secretly forms a plan to get even with Philip for his deceit.

 Anna arranges an elaborate ruse to make it appear that she is having an affair with David, an old flame, and let Philip catch David in her bedroom when he surprises her at midnight.
 Her plans go awry when David is hospitalized with a sports injury.
 She persuades her elderly butler, Carl, to stand in as David, step out of her bedroom in a silk robe as the clock strikes midnight, be seen in the shadows as Philip arrives for his surprise, and then step away quickly before being recognized.
 They practice Carl's entrance while the clock strikes twelve.
 Meanwhile, Philip has had second thoughts about his confirmed bachelorhood.

 As the clock strikes midnight on Anna's birthday, Philip appears and proposes marriage to Anna, presenting her with a diamond bracelet, just as Carl slips in the room and then slips back into Anna's bedroom.
 Before Anna can explain the ruse, Philip expresses anger at her infidelity and leaves.
 Anna is distraught, but Philip returns, and she clears up the confusion.
-Anna suggests that they both forgive their respective deceptions and be happy with the way things are, but Philip now is adamant about getting married.
+Anna suggests that they both forgive their deceptions and be happy with the way things are, but Philip now is adamant about getting married.
 Anna is overwhelmed with joy, and the couple embrace.